Infante Gonzalo of Spain: Life

 On 14 April 1931, Gonzalo accompanied his mother into exile.
 He studied engineering at the Catholic University of Leuven, instead of at the University of Madrid as originally planned for him.

 In August 1934, Gonzalo was spending the summer holidays with his family at the villa of Count Ladislaus de Hoyos at Pörtschach am Wörthersee in Austria.
 On the evening of 11 August, Gonzalo and his sister Infanta Beatriz were driving from Klagenfurt to Pörtschach.
 Near Krumpendorf, Beatriz, who was driving, was forced to swerve to avoid a cyclist (the retired jockey Baron Neimans).
 The car crashed into a wall.
 Neither Gonzalo nor Beatriz appeared badly hurt, and so they returned to their villa.
 Several hours later it became clear that Gonzalo had severe abdominal bleeding.
 Because he had a weak heart, an operation was ruled out.
 He died two days later.
+His eldest brother, Alfonso, would die just over four years later from very similar circumstances—having also inherited hemophilia, he was involved in a crash after the automobile he was in swerved to avoid a truck.
+The crash caused severe internal bleeding, ultimately leading to his death.

 Gonzalo was buried in the graveyard at Pörtschach.
 Later, his body was moved to the Pantheon of the Princes in El Escorial.